 In Fairview and Comins, where I live, is the most active area for Bigfoot in Michigan.

-I am looking for any Bigfoot in Michigan encounters, or encounters anywhere that would fit the description of friendly encounters where Bigfoot assisted humans in some manner.
+I am looking for any Bigfoot in Michigan encounters that would fit the description of friendly encounters where Bigfoot assisted humans in some manner.
 If you have such a benevolent bigfoot story and would like to share it here on my site, please contact me here.

 There are new claims of Bigfoot encounters -- in Siberia and rural Michigan -- that will likely add to the debate over whether the creatures really exist, although neither holds the smoking gun of a photograph, tissue sample or other scientific evidence.